JetBrains-Research/IRen/README.md

 ### Modules:

 - `plugin` module contains plugin itself
+- `languages` module contains language dependent parts of the plugin
 - `experiments` module contains all experiments that were made

-### Directories of `plugin`:

-- `org.jetbrains.id.names.suggesting` – part of a plugin that predicts variable names.
-Done by Igor Davidenko.
-- `org.jetbrains.astrid` – part of a plugin that predicts method names.
-Done by Zarina Kurbatova.
+- `astrid` module contains method name prediction part written by Zarina Kurbatova.
+It is not used in the plugin for now.